What Are The Best Knit and Crochet Blanket Sizes for All…

-You can make a knit or crochet blanket in absolutely any size that you desire.
-Although we obviously make most blankets as either square or rectangular blankets, you can even change the shape if you’d like.
-That said, if you’re looking for the most common knit and crochet blanket sizes, then you’re in luck.
-We’ve created a chart to show you the top eleven blanket sizes from tiny knit loveys to crochet blankets for king-sized beds.
+You can make a knit or crochet blanket in any size you desire.
+Although we make most blankets square or rectangular, you can even change the shape if you’d like.
+But if you’re looking for the most common knit and crochet blanket sizes, you’re in luck.
+We’ve created a chart to show you the top eleven blanket sizes, from tiny knit loveys to crochet blankets for king-sized beds.

 Top 11 Most Common Knit and Crochet Blanket Sizes